 This research study is studying radiation therapy as a possible treatment for meningioma or tumor on the lining of the brain.
 The study drug or intervention involved in this research study is Intensity Modulated Proton Therapy (IMPT)

 This trial will evaluate the effects of Lu AG13909 in adult participants with Cushing's disease (CD).
-Cushing's disease is a rare and serious disorder where the body makes too much of a hormone called cortisol.
+CD is a rare and serious disorder where the body makes too much of a hormone called cortisol.
 The main goals of this trial are to learn about 1. the effect of Lu AG13909 on cortisol levels.
 2. the safety and tolerability of Lu AG13909.
 3. the pharmacokinetic parameters of Lu AG13909 (how the drug is absorbed, distributed, and processed by the body).